2019 Limited Late Model Rules

 D. No part of the air filter or air filter housing will be permitted to protrude through the hood

-A. Electronic distributors are permitted.
-All electronic distributors must be in stock type housings, have stock type controls and modules, be equipped with a magnetic pickup, be gear driven, and be mounted in the stock location.
+The distributor must be a stock type electronic / HEI housing, have stock type HEI 4 pin module, be equipped with a magnetic pickup, be gear driven, and be mounted in the stock location.
 Billet distributor housings are permitted.